 Cotes de Bourg

-Deep ruby colour with purple rim.
+The 2006 Cotes de Bourge is deep ruby in colour with garnet rim.
 Some class on the nose, black fruits,leather and white pepper.
 The palate gives purity of fruit and soft tannins.
-A very enjoyable easy drinking claret.
+A very enjoyable and food-worthy claret.

-Ruby red with black core; violets, blackberry, cherry, fresh black fruit with blueberry; dried herbs, granite, wet earth with hint of powdered sugar-gum; leather, a little brett, sappy-herbal, molasses, Cinnamon.
+This 2006 Magnum Graves is a ruby red in colour with black core; violets, blackberry, cherry, fresh black fruit with blueberry; dried herbs, granite, wet earth with hint of powdered sugar-gum; leather, a little brett, sappy-herbal, molasses, Cinnamon.
 Dry, med+ acid, med+ alc., med+ tannins.

 Price: £69.95 (1 in Stock)